Students may choose to complete a minor in Music, which consists of a total of 8 courses (3 lower-division and 5 upper-division courses).

 - Social Welfare

-The Completion of L&S Minor and Major/Minor Overlap Check Form will be reviewed for approval when all the listed courses receive a final grade.
-If the form is approved, it will be sent to the Registrar’s Office for processing, where the completion of the minor will be noted in the “memorandum” section on your transcript.
+Declaration of the minor is confirmed when “Music UG” appears under Minors on student’s CalCentral profile.
+Completion of the minor will be reviewed and approved when all the listed courses receive a final grade.
+If certified, the completion of the minor will be noted in the “memorandum” section on your transcript.
 It will not appear on your diploma.